Salt Lake City

 My road was reconstructed last year.
 Why is the city already working on it again?

-The best time to perform a surface treatment is one to two years after a road is constructed.
-The surface treatment re-seals the road to prevent water intrusion which can quickly deteriorate the condition of the asphalt.
-Completing this process soon after a road is constructed provides the greatest possible benefit to the longevity of the asphalt.
+The best time to apply a surface treatment is one to two years after a road is built.
+This helps seal the road and keep water out, which can damage the asphalt over time.
+Doing this early on gives the road the best chance to last longer.

 How does the city determine what roads receive a surface treatment?